Get a Demo

 The Return to Player percentage is no arbitrary figure.
 It is a computationally rigorous metric built to strict international standards and mathematical modelling.

-Game developers configure RTP ranges
+Game developers determine the RTP

-Casinos may choose RTP versions in some jurisdictions
+Casinos may choose from available RTP versions

 The online casino, in most jurisdictions, can choose an RTP version of the game it wants to host.
 A casino in a high-tax area might opt for a 94% version in order not to lose money.
 Nevertheless, once a game is live, the casino cannot change the RTP during a player’s session.
 The version you view in the “Information” panel on the game is the one that is in use for every toss.